jack-dunham/LocalOperators.jl/README.md

 [![][docs-dev-img]][docs-dev-url] [![CI][ci-img]][ci-url] [![CI (Julia nightly)][ci-nightly-img]][ci-nightly-url] [![][codecov-img]][codecov-url]

 LocalOperators.jl is a simple package that exports a single `struct` type, `LocalOperator` representing an operator acting on a local Hilbert space.
-When adding, subtracting or multiplying two `LocalOperator` types together, the appropriate number of identity matrices are padded to each on the left and right such that they are compatible.
+When adding, subtracting or multiplying two or more `LocalOperator` types together, the appropriate number of identity matrices are padded to each on the left and right such that they are compatible.